zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/acer-c720-chromebook/index.md

 *   While it is possible to replace the NGFF (M.2) SSD, compatibility is not guaranteed.
 Reliability and power use may vary.
-If you install Chrome OS using a recovery image, the recovery process will partition the drive to use the full capacity.
+If you install ChromeOS using a recovery image, the recovery process will partition the drive to use the full capacity.
 *   The battery enable switch and battery enable screw are a safety mechanism to prevent the Acer C720 from being powered by the battery